RedBlueKoi/keyworld-react/docs/structure.md

 ## Future folder you might want to create

 At some point you probably might want to create additional folders to structure your code.
-I can see how folders like `custom-hooks` and `api` might get usefull.
+I can see how folders like `custom-hooks`, `assets` and `api` might get usefull.